Mary (programming language)

-A book describing Mary was printed in 1974 (Fourth and last edition in 1979): Mary Textbook by Reidar Conradi & Per Holager.

 Compilers were made for Kongsberg Våpenfabrikk's SM-4 and Norsk Data Nord-10/ND-100 mini-computers.
 The original Mary compiler was written in NU ALGOL, ran on the Univac-1100 series and was used to bootstrap a native compiler for ND-100/Sintran-III.
 RUNIT implemented a CHILL compiler written in Mary which ran on ND-100 and had Intel 8086 and 80286 targets.
 When this compiler was ported to the VAX platform, a common backend for Mary and CHILL was implemented.
 Later, backends for i386 and SPARC were available.
 Since the Mary compiler was implemented in Mary, it was possible to run the compiler on all these platforms.
+An improved version, Mary/2, was developed using a new compiler in the United States.